leason/eason.blog/content/posts/2024/03/dei-fears/index.md

 draft: false
 ---
 As I prepped for a panel discussion at a DEI focused conference recently, I spent some time reflecting on a lot of recent conversations I've found myself in.
 In this post I wanted to try and pull together some observations and themes to share where I see attitudes falling, and share my thoughts as well.

+My goal here is not defend specific implementations of DEI, or to suggest that anyone who criticizes those things is a bad person.
+I've been guilty of creating hostile environments for people.
+I never thought of myself as a bad person, even in those times.
+When I was able to see those situations from the other person's perspective, whether a candidate for a role or a team mate, I was horrified.
+Trying to understand different viewpoints helps us expand our perspective, and hopefully effect a better world for each other.

+> To me the goal of DEI is not to force statistically even groupings of demographics.  **The goal is to remove barriers that have nothing to do with someone's ability to do a job well and be paid equitably to do it.**

 Generally the folks I find critical of DEI seem to fall into one of these camps.
 They either: